ilokhat/2018_TSI_vibes/README.md

 * The tool seems to works only with the one set of buildings used as an example.
 It is not clear whether other datasets can be used as input.
 However, it would be more interesting to create a more generic stylization tool, to be applied on any 3D objects.
 * The tool does not define a clear structure for a stylesheet (only a JSON file to initialize the GUI parameters).
 * Finally, the code is not documented, hardly commented, and not well indented.
 This makes it difficult to read and to re-use.

-A more important problem is the fact that this code does not seem to be the last version of the project, as the demonstration on the presentation page display a different interface and more functionalities.

 However, it provides a helpful set of functions that can be re-use in our project, particularly for edges extraction and texture application.